 |Checking Account||0.15% APY||$2500|

 Washington Financial Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Washington Financial Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
+Washington Financial Bank does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Washington Financial Bank's CD rates are fair compared to the national average.Back to Overview
+Washington Financial Bank's CD rates are fair in comparison to the average U.S. bank.Back to Overview

 Find a Washington Financial Bank Near Me

-Washington Financial Bank has 10 physical locations across the U.S.Back to Overview
+Washington Financial Bank has 10 branches across the U.S.Back to Overview